 First opened nearly 20 years ago, Madame Tussauds Hong Kong is a important part of the world-famous collection of wax museums that was founded in 19th century London.
 Madame Tussauds Hong Kong is the first of its kind to open in Asia and can be found inside Peak Tower, an entertainment and shopping complex located near the summit of Victoria Peak, the highest point in Hong Kong.

-Madame Tussauds Hong Kong features more than 100 wax figures representing famous personalities from all over the world, but with a special emphasis on Asian celebrities.
-The wax figures are presented across multiple sections of the fascinating museum and among the most notable are Jackie Chan, Bruce Lee, Brad Pitt, Angelina Jolie, Madonna, Lady Gaga, The Beatles, Barack Obama and Queen Elizabeth II.
-Other well-known figures from Asia include Pia Wurtzbach, the first ever Filipino with a wax figure, Korean actor Kim Woo-Bin, fashion model Angelababy (Yeung Wing), pop singer Suzy Bae, actress Michelle Yeoh, and Donnie Yen, one of Hong Kong’s leading action stars and one of the highest paid actors in Asia.
+Madame Tussauds Hong Kong features over 100 wax figures representing famous personalities from all over the world.
+The wax figures are presented across multiple sections of the museum.
+For example, there are Jackie Chan, Bruce Lee, Madonna, Lady Gaga and The Beatles.
+Of course, there are also Barack Obama and Queen Elizabeth II.
+Other well-known Asian figures are Pia Wurtzbach, Kim Woo-Bin, Angelababy and Suzy Bae.
+Even further are leading actors like Michelle Yeoh, and Donnie Yen.

 The popular Peak Tram to Peak Tower and Victoria Peak remains under construction, with completion expected sometime in July.
-Because Peak Tram was temporarily suspended for two or three months since April, visitors must take a taxi, ride share service or the special bus route X15 from the Admiralty bus terminal near the Admiralty MTR Station.
-The Admiralty MTR Station is served by three subway lines: Red, Blue and Light Green (South Island) lines.
+If the Peak Tram isn’t running, you must take a taxi, ride share service or the special bus route X15.
+You can find X15 at the bus terminal near Admiralty MTR Station.
+The Admiralty MTR Station is served by three subway lines: Red, Blue and Light Green lines.